pushpabrol/lambda-auth0-authorizer/README.md

 ### Environment Variables

 Modify the `.env`:

-* `TOKEN_ISSUER`: The issuer of the token.
+- `TOKEN_ISSUER`: The issuer of the token.
 If you're using Auth0 as the token issuer, this would be: `https://your-tenant.auth0.com/`
-* `JWKS_URI`: This is the URL of the associated JWKS endpoint.
+- `JWKS_URI`: This is the URL of the associated JWKS endpoint.
 If you are using Auth0 as the token issuer, this would be: `https://your-tenant.auth0.com/.well-known/jwks.json`
+- `PUBLIC_KEY`: This is the public key for the RSA key that we use to sign our own JWT's in the NextJS backend.
-* `AUDIENCE`: This is the required audience of the token.
-If you are using Auth0 as the Authorization Server, the audience value is the same thing as your API **Identifier** for the specific API in your [APIs section]((https://manage.auth0.com/#/apis)).
+- `AUDIENCE`: This is the required audience of the token.
+If you are using Auth0 as the Authorization Server, the audience value is the same thing as your API **Identifier** for the specific API in your [APIs section](<(https://manage.auth0.com/#/apis)>).

 You can test the custom authorizer locally.
 You just need to obtain a valid JWT access token to perform the test.
 If you're using Auth0, see [these instructions](https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token) on how to obtain one.